 “Biodiesel is a domestically produced, clean-burning, renewable substitute for petroleum diesel.
 Using biodiesel as a vehicle fuel increases energy security, improves public health and the environment, and provides safety benefits.” – U.S. Dept. of Energy Alternative Fuels Data Center

-Missouri is a national leader, ranking fourth in biodiesel production capacity and second in production.
-Seven Missouri biodiesel plants produce roughly 200 million gallons of the renewable fuel per year, with growth on the horizon as plants continue to expand pushing Missouri’s estimated annual capacity value upwards of 211 million gallons.
+Missouri is a national leader, ranking third in biodiesel production capacity and second in production.
+Seven Missouri biodiesel plants produce roughly 200 million gallons of the renewable fuel per year, with growth on the horizon as plants continue to expand pushing Missouri’s estimated annual capacity value upwards of 250 million gallons.

 - Domestically Produced – Biodiesel is a renewable fuel made in Missouri using agricultural feedstocks such as soybean oil.
 Click here to find biodiesel across the state.